Concept2 Model D

 The Concept2 Model D rower is $900.
 That is a little bit cheaper than the cheapest WaterRower model and far more affordable than the best rower LifeCore offers.
 At this price, you get the rowing machine, the PM5 and great after-sales service the company offers for as long as you’re a customer.

 The purchase comes with a 2-year limited warranty and a standard 30-day money-back guarantee if you’re not completely happy with your purchase.
 The Concept2 Model D comes in two colors, light gray and black.

 If you’re a little short on budget, you can also shop around for used Concept2 rowers, but be extra careful when shopping for secondhand machines.

 It’s no surprise why the Concept2 Model D is the most popular model of indoor rowing machines.
 Yes, it’s not exactly the cheapest model out there, but when it comes to indoor rowers, your grandma was right.
 You really get what you pay for.

 With Concept2, you don’t only receive a whopping powerful total body workout.
 You get that with an extremely durable and easy to maintain rowing machine accompanied by rock-star support from the company and good technology you can use to track your workouts and make the most out of them.

 Should you buy a Concept2 rower?
 The answer really depends on you.
-If you want a truly effective cardio and strength workout that you can do using just a single, high-quality machine, and if you have the money for it, then we’d be doing you a disservice if we discouraged you from getting this machine.
+If you want a truly effective cardio workout that you can do using just a single, high-quality machine, and if you have $900 for it, then I’d be doing you a disservice if I discouraged you from getting this machine.
 However, if you don’t have the cash for it, there are cheaper options in the market.
 You just have to lower your expectations for them because nothing less expensive has proven to be superior to the Concept2.